You have symptoms, and your doctor has diagnosed you with something. Now what?

-- A physical therapist to ease pain and help you move more easily
+- A physical therapist to ease pain and help you move more easily, and build your strength

 - An occupational therapist to help you with the tasks you need for everyday life

-- Speech and respiratory therapists to help with problems related to language or swallowing
+- Speech therapists to help with problems related to language

 Emotional support experts: The stress of an illness can be hard to deal with.
 You might want to lean on social workers, psychologists, counselors, or clergy to get the emotional support you need to manage the strain of being sick.